Skip to main content

 }

 Bear in mind, the host node will not enforce this.
-The smart contract author must create the entry point and ensure it cannot be called after initial deployment.
+The smart contract author must create the entry point and ensure it cannot be called after initial transaction.

 Costs